 Much like addresses used to identify houses within a city, domains allow people to find a specific website on the Internet.
 With an easy-to-remember name, a domain can connect people online with the products and services they are looking for.

 NFT domains are similar to traditional domain names, with a few important caveats:

 - No annual registration fees.
 NFTs are written on a public blockchain.
 This allows for people to own their NFT domain names outright — with no expiration and no need to renew.

 - Simplified wallet addresses.
 NFT domains uncomplicate the multiple wallet addresses you might have, replacing them with a single memorable name.

-- Cryptocurrency, blockchain and Web 3.0 useability.
+- Cryptocurrency, blockchain and Web 3.0 usability.
 You can use an NFT domain name to receive cryptocurrencies from across blockchain networks and quickly log in to apps that support them.

 Why buy NFT domains?